WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Miscellaneous Guides

 ## Using a VPN
-So you want to use a VPN with the DNS blocker, follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN company
+So you want to use a VPN with the DNS blocker, follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN app.

 ### Method 1
 1. 45.90.28.51 and 45.90.30.51 are the DNS servers you need to replace in your VPN's settings